The Collateral Squeeze

 While improving US fiscal efficiency is essential, it must be balanced with strategies that promote domestic economic growth, particularly for the broader population.
 Policies focused solely on frugality may inadvertently stifle economic activity and exacerbate social inequalities.

 One approach is to implement income tax reductions to increase consumer spending power.
 However, augmented domestic consumer spending power does not necessarily augment domestic industrial production.
 A more comprehensive strategy involves investing in domestic manufacturing, infrastructure, and innovation to enhance productive capacity and competitiveness.
 Strategic deregulation can also be pivotal by simplifying regulations, removing business barriers, and encouraging expansion and efficiency in supply chains and production.
+To preserve domestic wealth, before resorting to capital controls, the first wave of policy tools might be raising trade walls, minimizing foreign aid, and minimizing the gray economy leaking USDs to RoW.

 The broader vision should solidify the United States' position as a consumer and producer powerhouse.
 By fostering sustainable domestic growth and reducing reliance on global credit cycles, the U.S. can mitigate the potential negative impacts of fiscal efficiency improvements on global liquidity.